Disease/ Disorder

 Etiology

-- Violence such as gunshots or penetrating wounds
+• Violence such as gunshot or penetrating wounds

-Motor vehicle accidents are the predominant etiology of traumatic SCI in young children, whereas sports and recreation account for more injuries in adolescents.1,2
+Motor vehicle accidents are the predominant etiology of traumatic SCI in children of all ages, whereas sports and recreation account for more injuries in adolescents.1

 Unique etiologies of pediatric SCI include the following:

-- Atlanto-axial instability, like in skeletal dysplasia (i.e. Down syndrome, Mucopolysaccharidosis IV Morquio syndrome) and rheumatoid arthritis.
-Particularly in rheumatoid arthritis, atlanto-axial instability results from synovitis of the facets and destruction of the dens.
+• Atlanto-axial instability, as seen in skeletal dysplasia (i.e., Down syndrome, Mucopolysaccharidosis IV Morquio syndrome) and rheumatoid arthritis.
+In rheumatoid arthritis, atlanto-axial instability results from synovitis of the facets and destruction of the dens.

 Epidemiology including risk factors and primary prevention

-- Like adults with SCI, males more commonly sustain SCI than females during adolescence.
-However, the preponderance of males becomes less marked as age of injury decreases, such that females equal males in those 3 years of age or younger.5
+• As in adults with SCI, traumatic SCI is more common in males than females during adolescence.
+However, the preponderance of males becomes less marked as age of injury decreases, such that incidence of traumatic SCI in females equals males in those 3 years of age or younger.

 Patho-anatomy/physiology